“I steampunk, therefore I am”

 I like that saying.
 I had a discussion recently with CmDr Gearwood-Day from Dieselpunk HQ about how steampunk is classified.
 Dieselpunks aren’t as reserved as steampunks when it comes to boundaries and rules and that must be somewhat easier to live by.

-It was my argument (at the time it was pertaining to music, but this can be applied to all areas and, indeed, steampunks as people) that if you calls yourself a steampunk, then all work that you call steampunk, by that parameter, must be steampunk.
-The argument against was that it’s not enough for a person calling it steampunk to be classed as steampunk and it needs to – ideally – have someone else independent calling it steampunk.
-If that happens, then one can go ahead and call it steampunk.
+It was my argument (at the time it was pertaining to music, but this can be applied to all areas and, indeed, steampunks as people) that if one calls oneself a steampunk, then all work that one calls steampunk, by that parameter, must be steampunk.
+The argument against was that it’s not enough for a person calling it steampunk to be classed as steampunk and it needs to – ideally – have an independent body of steampunks looking over it and if the general consensus is that the work is steampunk, then one can go ahead and call it steampunk.

-Yes it means we’re going to get the occasional bad egg in the basket, but given the impossibility of getting just two steampunks to agree on anything, let alone a group of them; for these articles we’ll use the logical approach that:
+Given the impossibility of getting just two steampunks to agree on anything, let alone a group of them, for these articles, we’ll use the logical approach that:

 “If you say you’re a steampunk and you make something and say it’s steampunk, then no-one can argue with you”.